apache/dolphinscheduler/docs/docs/en/architecture/configuration.md

 │
 ├── licenses                                    directory of licenses │
-├── bin                                         directory of DolphinScheduler application commands, configrations scripts │   ├── dolphinscheduler-daemon.sh              script to start or shut down DolphinScheduler application │   ├── env                                     directory of scripts to load environment variables │   │   ├── dolphinscheduler_env.sh             script to export environment variables [eg: JAVA_HOME,HADOOP_HOME, HIVE_HOME ...] when you start or stop service using script `dolphinscheduler-daemon.sh`
+├── bin                                         directory of DolphinScheduler application commands, configurations scripts │   ├── dolphinscheduler-daemon.sh              script to start or shut down DolphinScheduler application │   ├── env                                     directory of scripts to load environment variables │   │   ├── dolphinscheduler_env.sh             script to export environment variables [eg: JAVA_HOME,HADOOP_HOME, HIVE_HOME ...] when you start or stop service using script `dolphinscheduler-daemon.sh`